-q options
+q\options

 None of the option keywords get passed on to the task function.
-As an alternative you can also put them in a single keyword dict named q_options.
+As an alternative you can also put them in a single keyword dict named q\options.
 This enables you to use these keywords for your function call:

-Please note that this will override any other option keywords.
+Please not that this will override any other option keywords.